 This means you need to publish high-value content consistently.
 You need to understand SEO to rank your page No. 1 for relevant keywords.
 You need to understand how to monetize your content (aka keep reading this post).
 You need to start building a list to unlock the power of email marketing.
 You need to branch out into other content types, such as starting a podcast.

-Treating your blog like a business also means that you don’t have to do everything yourself.
+Treating your blog like a business is not just registering your blog as a legal entity and choosing the best LLC state but also means that you don’t have to do everything yourself.

 For example, you can:

 - Hire freelancers to help with building and setting up your site

 - Outsource content creation and website copy

 - Hire an SEO team to help with link building